enmeshed-analytics/gridwalk/gridwalk-ui/NEXTSTEPS.md

 Tidy up all the log statements in useAnnotations.ts

+Break use annotations into smaller hooks

-Move the feature informaiton modal for OS data into a separate component
+Move the feature information modal for OS data into a separate component - take it out of map client

 Fix bug on point features that don't have glow when selected